wxnderer/xBot/README.md

-# xBot
+# xBot 🤖

 xBot is a simple Python script that retrieves a random image from Picsum and posts it to X (formerly known as Twitter) using the Tweepy library.
-This script work using X's free tier API.
+This script works using X's free tier API.

 We use both v1 and v2 APIs in this project for the following reasons:

 - **v1 API**: The v1 API is used for media upload functionality.
 This is because the media upload endpoint is not yet available in the v2 API.
-- **v2 API**: The v2 API is used for posting tweets as you can't post tweets on free tier through v1 API
+- **v2 API**: The v2 API is used for posting tweets as you can't post tweets on free tier through v1 API.

-## Prerequisites
+## Prerequisites 📋

 Before you begin, ensure you have met the following requirements: